-On the final Thursday of each January, NASA pays homage to lives lost in the Apollo 1, Challenger, and Columbia catastrophes.
+On the final Thursday of each January, NASA honors the lives lost in the Apollo 1, Challenger, and Columbia disasters.

 Image: STS-107 Crew (l-r): Mission Specialist 1 David M. Brown, Commander Rick D. Husband, Mission Specialist 4 Laurel Blair Salton Clark, Mission Specialist 2 Kalpana Chawla, Payload Commander Michael P. Anderson, Pilot William C. McCool, Payload Specialist 1 Ilan Ramon.
 Image Credit: NASA

-If you wish to observe NASA’s Remembrance Day, here are three ways you can spend some introspective time:
+If you would like to observe NASA’s Remembrance Day, here are some suggestions:

 1. Reflect on crew members’ lives or study investigation details